noah-harding/flappy_fish/README.md

     - Keep swimming and dodging obstacles to earn a high score
 #
 ### Credits:
-Thank you to my classmates that helped make this game possible.
+Thank you to my classmate that helped make this game possible.
 - Riley Haugen
-- Rachel Huang
+- Rachel Haung